0 have signed. Let’s get to 100!

 The government with its short-term vision has started to go after the freelancing industry in multiple ways.
 The aim is to try to get, as many freelancers to give PAYE tax as possible.
 This is while providing them no relief or employment benefits.
 To be fair on government they do intend to bring consultations in this regard.
 However, intention is that they have laid down a fundamentally flawed position and now want to follow it or drum up support for it through media.
 Previous experience shows that Government always follows a laid position irrespective of consultations.

 HMRC has gone ahead and suggested that they will do a retrospective taxation on all contractors who operated through their limited companies if found within IR35.
-It is quite confusing to understand retrospective taxation.
-This is especially as HMRC left determination of IR35 status on Freelancers based on their contract and working practices.
 This is something, where HMRC has suffered legal reversal in 80% of cases.
 HMRC can judge a contract to be under IR35 retrospectively.
-If the contractor was unfortunate to have accepted it through his limited company, it is difficult to understand whether the contractor will be paying employer NI from his rate or will HMRC charge this from their previous engagers?
-HMRC’s reply in most cases is that engagers must pay the National insurance but contractors need to get it from them.
-However, in retrospective taxation, contractors will have no way to go back and ask engagers to cough up this money.
-HMRC suggests that contractors must approach employment tribunals if they feel engagers should have paid Employer NI.
-It is not easy as most engagers chose freelancers on the limited company route thereby removing their liabilities.
-The result will be that the Freelancer’s will be paying everything from his day rate.
-This will be outright unfair.
-It will also be unfair not to give relief to Freelancer’s for holidays, sick leaves, pension, redundancy and other employment benefits while judging a contract under IR35 retrospectively.
+If the contractor was unfortunate to have accepted it through his limited company, he even has to pay employer NI from his rate, as HMRC does not deem the engagers as employers while deeming the freelancer as employee.
+This is outright unfair.
+It is also unfair not to give relief to Freelancer’s for holidays, sick leaves, pension, redundancy and other employment benefits while judging a contract under IR35 retrospectively.
 The reform of IR35 shows that HMRC also thought it was not fit.
 Therefore, a forward-looking view is required than a retrospective one.

 The result of IR35 is slowly becoming visible.
 Freelancing community is living in fear and businesses are suffering.
 HMRC also loses cases at various courts on a regular basis.
 It has tasted success in a few cases.
 However, the amount, time and money it has burned is more than the revenue it can expect to collect.
 An uncertain environment is pervading.